taw00/howto/howto-configure-firewalld.md

 sudo firewall-cmd --get-active-zones
 # associate...
 sudo firewall-cmd --zone=todds-laptop --change-interface=wlp1s0
-# bounce the network
+# bounce the network -- commented out; you may not have to do this
-sudo systemctl restart network
+#sudo systemctl restart network
 # check that the interface is now associated to todds-laptop
 sudo firewall-cmd --get-active-zones
 sudo firewall-cmd --get-zone-of-interface=wlp1s0